GlobalFishingWatch/gfwr/README.md

            key = key)
 ```

 The `get_region_id` function also works in reverse.
-If a region id as
+If a region id is
 passed as a `numeric` to the function as the `region_name`, the
 corresponding region label or iso3 can be returned.
 This is especially
 useful when events are returned with regions.